 What to See in Spring (Mar, Apr, May)

 Life is in full bloom throughout the California Central Coast in the spring.
-As winds push top ocean water away, cold, nutrient-rich water rises from the bottom to replace it.
+Winds push top ocean water away in the Spring and cold, nutrient-rich water rises from the bottom to replace it.
 This ocean upwelling brings great food to many species.

 Staff favorites for Spring nature viewing in the California Central Coast.

 Spring is wildflower season!
-One of the most photographed and painted wildflower locations in Monterey County is easily accessible by car.
-Take Hwy 68 to its intersection with San Benancio Road.
-Given enough rainfall, in April the meadow here is blanketed with purple lupine flowers.
-See all of the regions wildflowers at once at the Museum's 54th Annual Wildflower Show.
-With over 600 wildflower species and varieties collected throughout the region.
-April 17, 18, 19, 2015.
+One of the most photographed and painted wildflower locations in Monterey County is a meadow on Highway 68 near Toro Park Cafe.
+In April, the meadow is blanketed with purple lupine flowers.
+See all of the regions wildflowers at once at the Museum's Annual Wildflower Show.
+The show displays more than 600 wildflower species and varieties collected throughout the region.

 Harbor seal pups